-- the expansion investment was undertaken to comply with undertakings to the Australian Competition and Consumer Commission under section 87B of the Trade Practices Act 1974 to expand the capacity of the DBNGP, which constitutes a regulatory obligation or requirement within the meaning of rule 79(2)(c)(iii): and/or - the entire amount of capital expenditure on the stage 4, 5A and 5B expansion programs meets the requirement of rule 79(2)(a) of the NGR that the overall economic value of the expenditure is positive.
-132 - 242.
-DBP does not specifically contend that the stay-in-business capital expenditure meets the criteria of rule 79(2) but DBP's submission on this category of capital expenditure sets out justifications for this expenditure in terms of compliance with DBP's safety case for the pipeline and maintaining the capacity of the DBNGP to meet demand for services. - 243.
+- 241. DBP contends that the capital expenditure for expansion of the DBNGP meets the justification criteria of rule 79(2) on the grounds that: - the expansion investment was undertaken to comply with undertakings to the Australian Competition and Consumer Commission under section 87B of the Trade Practices Act 1974 to expand the capacity of the DBNGP, which constitutes a regulatory obligation or requirement within the meaning of rule 79(2)(c)(iii);131 and/or - the entire amount of capital expenditure on the stage 4, 5A and 5B expansion programs meets the requirement of rule 79(2)(a) of the NGR that the overall economic value of the expenditure is positive.132 - 242.
+DBP does not specifically contend that the stay-in-business capital expenditure meets the criteria of rule 79(2) but DBP's submission on this category of capital expenditure sets out justifications for this expenditure in terms of compliance with DBP's safety case for the pipeline and maintaining the capacity of the DBNGP to meet demand for services.133 - 243.
 Each of these grounds of justification of capital expenditure under the criteria of rule 79(2) is examined below.